-The purpose of the registration scheme is to make it easier to identify power driven vessels on the lake, particularly those which break the navigation rules or cause nuisance to other lake users.
-Registration is not complete until the registration numbers and marks are clearly displayed in a prominent position on both sides of the boat; and registration lapses if they are not clearly visible at any time.
+The purpose of the registration scheme is to make it easier to identify power driven vessels on the lake.
+Registration is not complete until the registration numbers and marks are clearly displayed in a prominent position on both sides of the boat (byelaws 5.5 & 5.6); and registration lapses if they are not clearly visible at any time.

 The numbers are designed to be visible from the shore through binoculars, in order that the rangers, police, lake wardens or other members of the public can identify a boat quickly and without necessarily being on the water.
 Registration marks can only be used on the vessel for which they were originally acquired unless retention of numbers has been applied for.